How to Make Your Own Reusable Worksheets and Planners

 While you probably won’t want to laminate every single PDF you print out, the ones you find yourself sticking on the fridge or using frequently are perfect candidates.

-Here’s a list of some of the most common organizational printables that people tend to laminate:
+Here’s a list of some of the most common printables that people tend to laminate:

 However, they are great to have around the house for any type of worksheet or document you want to protect.